-The commands below provide an example covering creation of a profile that sets a type 3 T-CONT, with 2 Mbit/s of assured band and 10 Mbit/s of maximum band.
-Only bands multiple of 64 Kbit/s are allowed.
+The commands below provide an example covering creation of a profile that sets a type 3 T-CONT, with 2 Mbps of assured band and 10 Mbps of maximum band.
+Only bands multiple of 64 Kbps are allowed.

 '''

 config

 profile gpon bandwidth-profile <BANDWIDTH_PROFILE_NAME>

 traffic type-3 assured-bw 2048 max-bw 9984

 commit

 '''